Veto TypeScript SDK

 console.log('Reason:', error.reason);

-// Agent can retry with different params
+// Return error to the LLM so it can retry with different params

 }